fcorbelli/zpaqfranz/README.md

 This opens up the concrete possibility of using VDSL connections (upload ~ 2/4MB /s) to backup even virtual servers of hundreds of gigabytes in a few minutes.

-Bonus: for a developer it's just like a "super-git-versioning".
+**Bonus: for a developer it's just like a "super-git-versioning"**

 In the makefile just put at top a zpaq-save-everything and you will keep all the versions of your software, even with libraries, SQL dump etc.
 A single archive keeps everything, forever, with just one command (or two, for verify)

 **Defects?**

 Some.

 The main one is that the listing of files is not very fast, when there are many versions (thousands), due to the structure of the archiver-file-format.
-I could get rid of it, but at the cost of breaking the backward compatibility of the file format, so I don't want to.
+*I could get rid of it, but at the cost of breaking the backward compatibility of the file format, so I don't want to.*

 It is not the fastest tool out there, with real world performance of 80-200MB/s (depending on the case and HW of course).
-Not a big deal for me (I have very powerful HW, and/or run nightly cron-tasks)
+*Not a big deal for me (I have very powerful HW, and/or run nightly cron-tasks)*

 Extraction can require a number of seeks (due to various deduplicated blocks), which can slow down extraction on magnetic disks (but not on SSDs).
-In theory it would be possible to eliminate, but the work is huge and, frankly, I rarely use magnetic discs
+*In theory it would be possible to eliminate, but the work is huge and, frankly, I rarely use magnetic discs*

 No other significant ones come to mind, except that it is known and used by few